 For a banquet-style table in an elongated or oversized dining room, consider dual chandeliers or pendants.
 Select chandeliers that are one-third the width of the table and hang them centered on each end of the table.

 If budget and time allow, consider tackling all these updates or just a couple.
+If you are still struggling, even after reading all this, then click here to check out a website that might give you some more ideas on what to do with your dining room.
 Then sit back and enjoy all the wonderful compliments about your chef and decorator skills.
 You’ll be thankful that you did.
 And who knows you may love this new space so much that you actually use your dining room throughout the entire year.